ianhussey/OpenSourceIRAP/README.md

 a.
 Arguably more statistically appropriate.
 b.
 Requires fewer steps and is therefore easier to explain in a manuscript, e.g., " *D*1 scores (Greenwald et al., 2003) were calculated from the test block data"
 c.
 As such, it is therefore also easier to interpret.
 d.
-Finally, by calculating all-task *D*1 scores, this method constrains the degrees of experimenter freedom regarding how to conduct exclusions of test block data.
-Several articles have employed the method used by Nicholson & Barnes-Holmes (2012) which excludes single test block pairs and averages the remaining ones.
-However, De Schryver, Hughes, De Houwer & Rosseel (On the Interpretation of Reliability in the Context of Implicit Cognition, in prep) make a persuasive argument for treating the data produced by a given instance of a measure (e.g., an IRAP) as a single analytic unit.
-Personally, I plan to make test block exclusions based on performance at the whole task level rather than the block pair level in future.
-Calculating "whole task" *D*1 scores is both in line with this and precludes the possibility of cherry picking a method post hoc.
+Finally, by calculating all-task *D*1 scores, this method constrains the degrees of experimenter freedom regarding how to conduct exclusions of test block data (see Hussey, Thompson et al., 2015).
+While several articles to date have employed the method used by Nicholson & Barnes-Holmes (2012), which exclude *D*1 scores from single test block pairs and averages the remaining ones, De Schryver, Hughes, De Houwer & Rosseel (in prep: "On the Interpretation of Reliability in the Context of Implicit Cognition") make a persuasive argument for treating the data produced by a given instance of a measure as a single analytic unit.
+Test block exclusions can then be applied to data (e.g., median rt < 2000ms, mean rt < mean + 2.5 SD, etc.).

 ## Known issues
 1. If a participant gets 100% of trials correct throughout the task then the incorrect response RT column will not be created for that participant.
 This is a) extremely unlikely, and b) not a problem if you process data files based on column header matching (e.g., most R methods, including the bundled script).
 However, it can be problematic if your data processing workflow relies on column order rather than column header name (e.g., a SPSS script using a GET command).

 ## To do list
-1. None.
+1. Update the `Open Source IRAP.psyexp` file to work in PsychoPy v1.84+ once it's released.

 ## Changelog
 ### 0.9.6